sollecitom/corda-di-container-spike/README.md

 ### corda-di-cordapps-resolver

 This module provides a Cordapps resolution mechanism based on a Dependency Injection container.
-It is used at runtime by `corda-node`.
+It is used at runtime by `node`.

 Relevant dependencies:
 - javax.inject:javax.inject
 - javax.annotation:jsr250-api
-- corda
+- node-api

 ### corda-noop-flows-registry

 This module provides a no-op flows registry implementation that simply logs new bindings.
-It is used at runtime by `corda-node`.
+It is used at runtime by `node`.

 Relevant dependencies:
 - javax.inject:javax.inject
 - javax.annotation:jsr250-api
-- corda
+- node-api

 ### cordapp-1

 This module defines an initiating flow, `QueryClusterAverageTemperature`, along with a domain model.

 Relevant dependencies:
-- corda
+- cordapp-api

 ### cordapp-2